jfroelich/rss-reader/src/ops/rdr-delete-feed.md

-The `delete_feed` operation removes a feed, and any entries tied to the feed, from the database.
+The `rdr_delete_feed` operation removes a feed, and any entries tied to the feed, from the database.

 * Returns a promise that resolves when the operation has completed, the promise return value is an array of the deleted entry ids
 * The operation resolves once the internal database transaction has committed.